pods-framework/pods-gravity-forms/README.md

 ## How To Use

-1. Install and activate the latest versions of [Pods](http://wordpress.org/plugins/pods/), [Gravity Forms](http://www.gravityforms.com/), and the [Pods Gravity Forms Add-On](https://github.com/pods-framework/pods-gravity-forms/archive/master.zip).

-2. In the Pods Admin, create your Pods and Pod Fields
+1. In the Pods Admin, create your Pods and Pod Fields

    ![Pods Admin -> Add New](https://github.com/pods-framework/pods-gravity-forms/blob/assets/screenshot-1.png?raw=true)